Encyclopedia of Asian American Folklore

 be provided to interested contributors.

-A letter of intent should be submitted by June 15, 2008 (extended date, but
+A letter of intent should be submitted by Feb.
+1, 2009 (or until all needed

 If you are interested in submitting one or more entries please send a short